When would we decide not to change your plan?

 • we don't have enough evidence to support a variation

-• we have varied your plan several times and your plan isn’t meeting your need so a reassessment is needed
+• we have varied your plan several times and your plan isn’t meeting your needs, so we need to do a reassessment

-• your needs can be met by your informal, community or mainstream supports
+• your informal, community or mainstream supports can’t meet your needs.

 How can we support you?

-If we decide not to change your plan, we can link you with other services who may be able to help.
-Talk to your my NDIS contact or, support coordinator about how they can help you get other supports you may need.
+If we decide not to change your plan, we can link you with other services who may be able to help you.
+Talk to your my NDIS contact, support coordinator or recovery coach about how they can help you get other supports you may need.

 If you don’t agree with our decision not to change your plan, you can ask us for an internal review of that decision.
 This means another one of our staff, who wasn’t involved in the original decision, will look at whether we made the right decision.